OS-CPU-byte-ERROR-DISK/Minion_OS/README.md

 It has a filesystem, a shell, a user interface, a bad version of doom and other cool things.
 You can even destroy your PC's hardware.

-**(CMO IS THE COMAND TO OVERWRITE THE CMOS, BUT DON'T RUN IT ON REAL HARDWARE.
+**(CMO IS THE COMAND TO OVERWRITE THE CMOS and mess up some BIOS settings.
+WPS = overwrites the disk, SPD, cmos and mess up some bios settings , BUT DON'T RUN IT ON REAL HARDWARE.
 IT WORKS, AND I CAN PROMISE IT.)**

 Demo